 Art Galleries & Cultural Spaces

-Creative hubs in Wine Tasting Experience in Ohrid USD 29 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Private Photoshoot in the Venice Canals USD 58 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.